CASE STUDY: ENGINEERING SECTOR

 We see this as a continuation of the global consolidation of the engineering services sector.
-Global companies like WSP are keen to attract specialized IP based businesses such as Irwinconsult, and Irwinconsult will benefit from WSP’s global reach and balance sheet for larger projects.
+Global companies are keen to attract specialized IP based businesses.
+These specialized firms can benefit from the acquirers global reach and balance sheet for larger projects

 - Roger Collins-Woolcock Principal, Eaton Square, Brisbane

 Cross-border transactions are the norm in the engineering services sector now, which is why it has been important for us to grow our offices in Canada, the US, London, Asia and Australia.